Guidelines - Bans On Publication

 In addition, in Ontario, the Provincial Offences Act provides that no person shall publish the name or any information that would identify a young person as having been dealt with under the Act (see s.
 99 of the POA).

-(iii) Child and Family Services Act (CFSA) – All child protection hearings are held in the absence of the public, unless the court orders otherwise.
+(iii) Child, Youth and Family Services Act, 2017 (CYFSA) – All child protection hearings are held in the absence of the public, unless the court orders otherwise.
 The Act also says that no person shall publish or make public information that has the effect of identifying a child who is a witness at, or a participant in, a hearing or the subject of a proceeding.
 The child’s parent(s) or foster parent(s) or family members also cannot be identified (s.
-45 of the CFSA).
+87(8) of the CYFSA).

 The court may make an order excluding any or all media from a hearing, or prohibiting the publication of any information about the hearing if the court is satisfied that publication would cause emotional harm to a child who is a participant, witness or subject of the proceeding (s.
-45(7) of the CFSA).
+87(7) of the CYFSA).

 B) Publication Bans Pursuant to the Common Law: